harper-scott/totally-deranged/README.md

 # totally-deranged
-gap and magma code for paper "Totally deranged elements of almost simple groups and invariable generation"
+Gap and Magma code for paper "Totally deranged elements of almost simple groups and invariable generation"